prabhatsharma/transcribe2/README.md

 # transcribe2

-A sample demo for Amazon Transcribe + Cognito Auth using VueJS
+A sample demo for Amazon Transcribe + Comprehend + Cognito Auth using VueJS

 ## Project setup
 ```